rcc-uchicago/murals/questions.md

 Is the following summary of the situation correct?

-You have a large collection of mural images and you'd like **a web-based that would enable other researchers to explore this collection.**
+You have a large collection of mural images and you'd like **a web-based tool that would enable other researchers to explore this collection.**

 The basic entities for which you have data are: